Temporal Cascading of Planning and Control for Quadrotor MPC

-In addition to progressive smoothing, we propose an architecture of multiple parallel MPCs to escape local minima.
-The parallel MPCs solely optimize the computationally comparably cheap low-fidelity trajectory from different random initial guesses, all starting from the final state of the first high-fidelity horizon.
-Once the cost of one parallel MPC is lower than the cost along the second horizon of the multi-phase MPC, the decision variables are initialized with the lower-cost solution of the corresponding parallel MPC, cf. Fig.~\ref{fig:sketch}.
-Finally, our contributions are as follows: \begin{itemize} \item Unified two-phase MPC.
-A single optimization that couples a high-fidelity quadrotor model with a long-horizon point-mass model via equality constraints on position/velocity, thrust–acceleration, and jerk–body-rate mappings, with cost alignment across horizons. \item Feasibility-preserving low-fidelity constraints.
+\reb[4.1]{The two-phase formulation alone converges well around local minima, but planning problems often involve severe nonconvexities.
+Therefore, we propose a parallel computation strategy in which we compare the tail trajectory of the main MPC with alternative solutions that may achieve a lower predicted cost.} \reb[2.1,4.1]{Randomly initialized point-mass solvers run in parallel and, as we show, finish faster than the two-phase MPC, enabling synchronous cost comparison after each \ac{RTI} step.} \reb[2.3,4.8]{For harder combinatorial problems, we additionally deploy a potentially slower global planner, in our case a mixed-integer planner as used by many state-of-the-art planning algorithms~\cite{marcucci2024fast}, which first initializes a guaranteed fast parallel point-mass solver.
+Only the latter's converged cost is compared to the main MPC, ensuring synchronous evaluation.} Once the cost of one parallel MPC is lower than the cost along the second horizon of the multi-phase MPC, the solver variables are initialized with the lower-cost solution of the corresponding parallel MPC.
+In summary, our contributions are as follows: \begin{itemize} \item \reb[4.1]{Temporal planning paradigm.
+We propose to formulate the planning problem not hierarchically but as the tail horizon of an MPC, yielding a sequential controller-planner structure within a single optimization.} \item \reb[4.9]{Two-phase MPC architecture for quadrotors.} A single optimization that couples a high-fidelity quadrotor model with a long-horizon point-mass model via equality constraints on position/velocity, thrust-acceleration, and jerk-body-rate mappings, with cost alignment across horizons. \reb[4.9]{We show that high-fidelity states can be effectively converted into meaningful low-fidelity states for quadrotors.} \item Feasibility-preserving low-fidelity constraints.